Genivia/RE-flex/doc/index.md

 specified in sub-scopes.

-@note Contrary to some Flex manuals, rules cannot be indented in a start condition scope in Flex and RE/flex.
-When a code block is specified indented at the begin of a start condition scope it is considered an initial code block, see \ref reflex-code-blocks.
+@note Contrary to some Flex manuals, rules cannot be indented in a start condition scope.
+When a code block is indented at the begin of a start condition scope it is considered an initial code block, see \ref reflex-code-blocks.
+All indented lines are considered actions.
+Note that
+<i>`%%option freespace`</i> allows patterns to be indented.
+With this option
+all action code blocks must be bracketed.

 🔝 [Back to table of contents](#)